 Subsidence trends reflect patterns of resource development that shifted inland from coastal oil and gas extraction to ground-water extraction for municipal and industrial supplies.

-USGS picture found at approximate location of maximum subsidence in the United States identified by research efforts of Dr. Joseph F. Poland (pictured).
+The Photo below is a USGS picture found at approximate location of maximum subsidence in the United States identified by research efforts of Dr. Joseph F. Poland (pictured).
 Signs on pole show approximate altitude of land surface in 1925, 1955, and 1977.
 The site is in the San Joaquin Valley southwest of Mendota, California